-Pay restoration for junior doctors in England
+Pay offer from Government presented to junior doctors in England

 Re-ballot of junior doctors in England results